vanttec/vanttec_documentation/source/vsd/vsd_git.rst

 * Please use descriptive names about the project you are working on and the purpose of the branch.

-Recommended branch names:
+Recommended branch names (based on GitFlow):

-* main/master - the main branch for the project, this is the branch that is used for new releases.
+* main/master - the main branch for the project, this branch tracks release code only.
-* feature - this is the branch that is used for the implementation of a new development.
-* hotfix - bug solution branch.
-* release_candidate_v_#_# - used to develop software for extended periods of time (one semester/year), which is to be merged to main once development is completed.
+* release_v_#_# - used to develop software for extended periods of time (one semester/year), which is to be merged to main once development is completed.
-    * Considerable large changes such as the adoption of a ROS new version, large package changes, or a considerably new phisically tested vehicle ability, should change the first digit (as in version 1.0 to version 2.0), little changes such as untested in real life improvements change the second digit (such as in version 1.1 to version 1.2).
+    * Considerable large changes such as the adoption of a new ROS version, large package changes, or a completely new or majorly improved phisically tested vehicle feature, should change the first digit (as in version 1.0 to version 2.0)
+    * Small changes, such as untested in real life improvements or features, change the second digit (such as in version 1.1 to version 1.2).
+* feature - this is the branch used for new developments.
+* hotfix - used for emergency fixes.

 * If possible, avoid modifying code directly on the release_candidate and the main/master branches.
 Instead create a new branch and open a pull request after the desired changes are completed.